coltoneshaw/mmhealth/README.md

 1. Clone the repo
 2. Run `make build`
 3. Run `make buildDockerPdf`
 4. Run `./healthcheck process -f filename.zip`.
+This outputs a `report.md` file that is the raw markdown of the report.
+5. Add or make any changes to the report file now, before generating the pdf.
-5. Run `make pdf` to convert it to a pdf.
+6. Run `./healthcheck pdf -f report.md` to convert it to a pdf report for publishing.

 ## Adding a check